zyad-mahgoub119/Pyramids-Prediction-ML-Project/README.md

 ## How to Run
 To run this project on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/your-username/egyptian-pyramids-analysis.git cd egyptian-pyramids-analysis
+Clone the repository: git clone https://www.kaggle.com/datasets/lsind18/egyptianpyramids

 Install the required libraries